Community Buildings – Safeguarding

 Halls can continue to improve lives through adopting effective safeguarding practices and policies, to ensure that everyone is protected in rural areas.

-This work is funded by the National Lottery Community Fund.
+This work was funded by the National Lottery Community Fund.